 I mentored startups at H-Farm and I’m going there also in 2017 to mentor the new batch.
 And it’s so exciting you can’t believe.
 Those are a bunch of things I’ve been involved in I didn’t do it on purpose: it just came up as I was ready to jump on it.

 Do what you’re passionate about

 This year, thanks to this blog, I realised how much I’m passionate about writing.
 I’ve been asked to write a piece about girls in tech and to write an article about men mentoring women for the Austin startup collection.
 And you know what?
 I love the topic and I want to do more to help more women in tech.

 I also worked a lot to redesign This is Not Art‘s website and to organise the international touring exhibition Personal Relations which opened in London in December, putting together 150 artists from 3 different countries.
 It’s been an incredible journey and I’m very happy that 40 artists are coming from Vicenza.
 I look forward to the private viewing in The Hague and Vicenza…can’t wait for it!

 2017 New Years Resolutions

 There are 3 things I’ll keep the focus on for 2017:

 - Learning where my energy is coming from and optimise that channel, in the same way, I’ll do it if it were a traffic or conversion sources running digital and growth hacking strategies 🙂

 - Make the projects I’m working on amazing: set goals and build plans to exceed them;

-- Learn as much as I can taking part to discussion and online groups, without been scared of it.
+- Learn as much as I can taking part to discussion and online groups, without being scared of it.
 If you’re confident in yourself, people will listen to you and it will enrich everyone.